Stuyvesant Fish House (78th Street, Manhattan)

 The Stuyvesant Fish House is a brick and limestone Italianate mansion located at 25 East 78th Street, at the corner of Madison Avenue in New York City.
 It was constructed for railroad executive Stuyvesant Fish and designed by Stanford White of McKim, Mead and White in 1898.

-In 2006, Michael Bloomberg bought the house to be the headquarters of Bloomberg Philanthropies.
+In 2006, Michael Bloomberg bought the house to be the headquarters of Bloomberg Philanthropies and Willett Advisors.